austinconnor/waxy/README.md

 Tick data format:
 - DD.MM.YYYY HH:MM:SS.MSS,BID,ASK
-- Data is followed by Ask and Bid Volume, however these values are not used
+- Tick data taken from [Dukascopy](https://www.dukascopy.com/swiss/english/marketwatch/historical/) is in this format -- Data is followed by Ask and Bid Volume, however these values are not used

 # Usage
 `python waxy.py <filename.csv> <timeframe (in minutes)>`